jeremyong/cpp_nn_in_a_weekend/doc/DOC.md

 As you can see, the accuracy dropped on the test data relative to the training data.
 This is a hallmark characterstic of *overfitting*, which is to be expected given that we haven't implemented any regularization whatsoever!
+That said, 91% accuracy isn't all that bad when we consider the fact that our model has no notion of pixel-adjacency whatsoever.
+For image data, convolutional networks are a far more apt architecture than the one chosen for this demonstration.

 ### Regularization

+Regularization will not be implemented as part of this self-contained neural network, but it is such a fundamental part of most deep learning frameworks that we'll discuss it here.

-The dimensionality of our model will often be much higher than needed to optimally make accurate predictions.
+Often, the dimensionality of our model will be much higher than what is stricly needed to make accurate predictions.
+This stems from the fact that we seldom no a priori how many features are needed for the model to be successful.
 Thus, the likelihood of overfitting increases as more training data is fed into the model.
 The primary tool to combat overfitting is *regularization*.
 Loosely speaking, regularization is any strategy employed to restrict the hypothesis space of fit-functions the model can occcupy to prevent overfitting.